Zavalaesteban1/robot_killer/README.md

    - **USE THIS FOR NORMAL OPERATION**

 2. **round1.launch.py**
-   - The comprehensive "all-in-one" launch file
+   - Optimized specifically for the Round 1 competition requirements
-   - Coordinates ALL components of the robot system
+   - Coordinates ALL components with parameters tuned for competition performance
    - Provides fine-grained control over components
    - Includes conditional launching based on mode and flags
-   - **USE THIS FOR CUSTOM CONFIGURATIONS**
+   - **USE THIS FOR COMPETITION CONFIGURATION**

 3. **robot_hardware.launch.py**
    - Launches only the hardware components (LiDAR, IMU, ESP32)